-Application

-- (1) These rules apply to any pharmacist who is licensed to practice pharmacy in Oregon including any pharmacist located in another state who is consulting, or providing any other pharmacist service, for a patient, pharmacy or healthcare facility in Oregon. - (2) Where so indicated, these rules also apply to an intern who is licensed in Oregon. - (3) Any pharmacist who engages in the practice of pharmacy in Oregon must be licensed by the Board in accordance with the fol- - (4) A pharmacist who is located in another state and who engages in the practice of pharmacy for a patient, drug outlet or healthcare facility in Oregon, must be licensed by the Board in accordance with the following rules, except that a pharmacist working in an out-of-state pharmacy, who only performs the professional tasks of interpretation, evaluation, DUR, counseling and verification associated with their dispensing of a drug to a patient in Oregon, is not required to be licensed by the Board unless they are the pharmacist-in-charge (PIC) - (5) The Board may waive any requirement of this rule if, in the Board's judgment, a waiver will further public health or safety.
+(1) These rules apply to any pharmacist who is licensed to practice pharmacy in Oregon including any pharmacist located in another state who is consulting, or providing any other pharmacist service, for a patient, pharmacy or healthcare facility in Oregon.

+(2) Where so indicated, these rules also apply to an intern who is licensed in Oregon.

+(3) Any pharmacist who engages in the practice of pharmacy in Oregon must be licensed by the Board in accordance with the following rules.

+(4) Effective April 1, 2009, any pharmacist who is located in another state and who engages in the practice of pharmacy for a patient, drug outlet or healthcare facility in Oregon, must be licensed by the Board in accordance with the following rules, except that a mail-order pharmacy located in another state is only required to have the pharmacist-in-charge, or similar position, licensed by the Oregon Board of Pharmacy.

+(5) The Board may waive any requirement of this rule if, in the Board's judgment, a waiver will further public health or safety.
 A waiver granted under this section shall only be effective when issued in writing.

 Stat.
 Auth.: ORS 689.205 Stats.
 Implemented: ORS 689.151, 689.155, 689.255 Hist.: BP 2-2008, f. & cert. ef.
-2-20-08; BP 6-2010, f. & cert. ef.
-6-29-10
+2-20-08

-- In this Division of Rules: - (1) "Collaborative Drug Therapy Management (CDTM)" has the same meaning as defined in OAR 855-006-0005. - (2) "Counseling" means an oral or other appropriate communication process between a pharmacist and a patient or a patient's agent in which the pharmacist obtains information from the patient or patient's agent, and, where appropriate, the patient's pharmacy records, assesses that information and provides the patient or patient's agent with professional advice regarding the safe and effective use of the drug or device for the purpose of assuring therapeutic appropriateness.
-(3) "Drug Regimen Review (DRR)" means the process con- - ducted by a pharmacist who is consulting for a long-term-care facility or other institution, either prior to dispensing or at a later time, with the goal of ensuring that optimal patient outcomes are achieved from the drug therapy - (4) "Drug Utilization Review (DUR)" has the same meaning as defined in OAR 855-006-0005. - (5) "Medication Therapy Management (MTM)" means a distinct service or group of services that is intended to optimize therapeutic outcomes for individual patients.
+In this Division of Rules:

+(1) "Collaborative Drug Therapy Management (CDTM)" has the same meaning as defined in OAR 855-006-0005.

+(2) "Counseling" means an oral or other appropriate communication process between a pharmacist and a patient or a patient's agent in which the pharmacist obtains information from the patient or patient's agent, and, where appropriate, the patient's pharmacy records, assesses that information and provides the patient or patient's agent with professional advice regarding the safe and effective use of the drug or device for the purpose of assuring therapeutic appropriateness.

+(3) "Drug Regimen Review (DRR)" means the process conducted by a pharmacist who is consulting for a long-term-care facility or other institution, either prior to dispensing or at a later time, with the goal of ensuring that optimal patient outcomes are achieved from the drug therapy.

+(4) "Drug Utilization Review (DUR)" has the same meaning as defined in OAR 855-006-0005.

+(5) "Medication Therapy Management (MTM)" means a distinct service or group of services that is intended to optimize therapeutic outcomes for individual patients.
 Medication Therapy Management services are independent of, but can occur in conjunction with, the provision of a medication product.

-Stat.
-Auth.: ORS 689.205 Stats.
+Stats.
 Implemented: ORS 689.151, 689.155 Hist.: BP 2-2008, f. & cert. ef.
 2-20-08